 Arguably the finest example of the Italian neo-realist cinema movement during the mid-1940s, Bicycle Thieves is a fascinating and moving examination of faith, desperation, love, and society, all under the guise of a film about a man searching for his bicycle.
 It also re-wrote the textbook on the notion of story, emphasizing narrative feeling over plot event and exploring character and emotion in the mundane rendered dramatic through filmmaking prowess.
 It’s a remarkably simplistic, primal, elemental basic premise; essentially, the movie unfolds as a man and his son look for a bike that was stolen from them.
 It sounds like relatively light viewing initially, but Bicycle Thieves is among the most powerful explorations of the human experience essayed on film.
-Its seemingly simplistic nature gives way to a powerful statement about post-war Italy and the heartbreaking portrayal of what desperation and fear can do to a person; it is both uniquely, and earthily of its own time and location and a broadly human experience applicable to any situation.
-It also reminds, above all, that the things we think of as quite little are in fact very big.
+Its seemingly simplistic nature exposes a powerful statement about post-war Italy and the heartbreaking portrayal of what desperation and fear can do to a person; it is both uniquely and earthily of its own time and location and a broadly human experience applicable to any situation.
 It emerges as a film of great desperation and fear, but also one of the cinema’s most profoundly humanist and even uplifting statements, all captured under Vittorio De Sica’s plaintive, mournfully poetic camera.

 And because De Sica’s camera groups them together even when they aren’t acting together, he captures a sense of human connection even in non-action, a human connection in simply existing together in the world and suffering from the same problems.
 They comfort father and son by their very presence and restore our faith in a humanity that is, after all, in it together on Earth.
-We have here a scene that defines “movie magic”, a strange term to use for a film often defined by its cold, sad realism.
+We have here a scene that defines “movie magic”, a strange term to use for a film often defined by its realism.
 But in this final scene we get a moving image of such indescribable power as to rival that famous final shot of Chaplin’s City Lights.
-The old phrase “the light is darkest just before the dawn” has never been truer.

-And like that scene, it reminds us, for all the “neo-realist” genre’s qualifications as “reality”, directors such as De Sica still understood that they were making films predicated on craft – if they capture people acting “realistically” and eschew artificial film narrative, they still use pure visual craft to construct scenes, not simply to observe them as they happen in the world.
-It is their filmic-ness, their visual nature, and their proudly visual craft, which defines their power – not simply that they happen to capture people living in poverty.
-Thus, “neo-realism” of plot isn’t mutually exclusive with filmmakers making films that are still artificial even when they feel more “real”.
-De Sica understands this and isn’t afraid to play around with visually manipulating individuality and community to enhance the “realism” of the film by producing a sort of visual “hyper-realism” that conveys the impression of reality, or the emotional truth behind the reality, rather than simply a reality.
-He isn’t content to simply just his camera sit there as people do what they will – he’s directing them after all.
+And like that scene, it reminds us, for all the “neo-realist” genre’s qualifications as “reality”, directors such as De Sica still understood that they were making films predicated on craft – if they capture people acting “realistically” and eschew artificial film narrative constructs, they still rely on visual craft to construct scenes, not simply to observe them as they happen in the world.
+It is their filmic-ness, their visual nature, which defines their potency – not simply that they happen to capture people living in poverty.
+Thus, “neo-realism” of plot isn’t mutually exclusive with filmmakers making films that are still artificial.
+De Sica understands this and isn’t afraid to play around with visually manipulating individuality and community to enhance the “realism” of the film by producing a sort of visual “hyper-realism” that conveys the impression of reality, or the emotional truth behind the reality, rather than simply “reality”.
+He isn’t content to simply just let his camera sit there as people do what they will – he’s directing them after all.
 Thus, his film has as much of a dramatic visuality as any more openly stylized film.

 At the end, there is no bicycle.
 Antonio hasn’t recovered it.
 But he has found hope and humanity in his never-ending journey to find a bicycle with his son, and in his son’s affirmation of that journey.
 It ceases to be a tangible object and more a hope and a dream.
 Even in the restaurant scene, the spectre of the bicycle remains, not only because it reflects on their desperation in any situation, but because the bicycle was always about their bonding and humanity to begin with.
 Indeed, we get the sense here that, though there is no physical bicycle in their presence, their bonding and hope has taken its place as, if you will, a bicycle-of-the-mind.
 And we get the sense that not only physical survival but all the little things that breathe life and essence into humanity are contained within that particular bicycle.